10-Day Workout Routine with just 1 Move a Day!

 Try this 10-day workout routine comprised of just 1 move a day.
 Each day offers a different full-body move that works multiple muscle groups.
-Do the move once in the morning and once in the evening, or do it during your lunch break, or during the commercials of your favorite show (are there still commercials these days?), or wake-up 5 minutes early and do it first thing in the morning!
+Do the move once in the morning and once in the evening, or do it during your lunch break, or during the commercials of your favorite show (are there still commercials these days?), or wake-up 5 minutes early and do it first thing in the morning.
+It's just one move...find a way to squeeze it into your schedule.
+Get creative!

-We sometimes have a tendency to think that because we can't get at least 30 minutes of a workout in, we have to scratch the workout for the day -- but this isn't the right way to think about it.
+I used to think that if I couldn't find at least 30 minutes to hit the gym, I'd have to scratch the workout for the day -- but this isn't the right way to think about it.
 Think about it instead as habit development and mindset.
 With this 10-day routine, it's about doing what you can.
 If that means 1 set of 5 reps of the exercise, then that's great!
 If it means 2 sets of 15 reps 3x/day, that's great, too!
 It's the "whatever-works-for-you-right-now" 10-day workout routine.

 Day 1: low plank